 Ronnie Magri & his New Orleans Jazz Band

 Shortly after arriving to New Orleans, Ronnie befriended guitarist Link Wreckage (Roland S. Howard & Lydia Lunch) & singer/producer David Sale (Katharine Whalen), both transplanted New Yorkers, who were in New Orleans recording David's major label debut album.
 Released in May 1997 on Atlantic Records titled, Camus "Sins of the Father", Ronnie recorded drums on two tracks for the record, as well as being the groups touring drummer.

 Camus - Atlantic Records 1997

-In 1999, Ronnie became musical director, bandleader & drummer for the Shim Shamettes, one of the first neo-burlesque revival troupes in the nation.
-Magri assembled the best musicians in New Orleans to form Ronnie Magri & the Shim Sham Revue Band.
+In 1999, Magri became Musical Director, Bandleader & Drummer for the Shim Shamettes, one of the first neo-burlesque revival shows in the nation.
+Magri assembled the best musicians in town to form Ronnie Magri & the Shim Sham Revue Band.
 The show performed regularly at the Shim Sham Club located in New Orleans French Quarter.
-Magri and his group, along with the Shim Shamettes were featured prominently in the two-hour A&E documentary, It's Burlesque!, which premiered in March 2001.
-That same year, his band backed some of the top names in new burlesque at the first annual Tease-O-Rama convention and showcase, which was held in New Orleans.
+Magri and his group, along with the Shim Shamettes were featured prominently in the two-hour A&E documentary, It's Burlesque!, which premiered on TV in March 2001.
+That same year, Magri and his group backed some of the top names in new burlesque at the first annual Tease-O-Rama convention and showcase, which was held in New Orleans.

 Ronnie on stage with Dita Von Teese